top of page

 Lawful Collection of Personal Data

 Pursuant to Articles 5(1)(a) and 6(1)(a)-(f) of the UK GDPR, SHIRE collects personal data only where there is a lawful basis.
 No automatic processing of personally identifiable data occurs upon access to our digital platforms.
-Personal data is collected solely upon voluntary submission by the data subject, including but not limited to name, contact details, and service preferences, through contact forms, emails, messaging applications, or during use of our licensed transportation services.
+Personal data (excluding audio and video recording though VPIS) is collected solely upon voluntary submission by the data subject, including but not limited to name, contact details, and service preferences, through contact forms, emails, messaging applications, or during use of our licensed transportation services.

 Purpose Limitation and Processing Conditions